-Those looking to escape the fast pace of city living will appreciate the fact that residents of the Greater Cincinnati area pride themselves in taking the time to enjoy leisure activities and a good quality of life.
-Locals are highly family-orientated and many prominent community events are tailored to accommodate children.
-While there are no international schools, there are a number of good public and private schools in Cincinnati.
+Those looking to escape the fast pace of city living will appreciate that residents of the Greater Cincinnati area pride themselves in taking the time to enjoy leisure activities and a good quality of life.
+Locals are highly family orientated, and many prominent community events are tailored to accommodate children.
+While there are no international schools, there are several good public and private schools in Cincinnati.

-As is the case when moving anywhere in the US, newcomers to Cincinnati must ensure that they have adequate medical insurance to cover their family's healthcare needs.
-There are a number of good hospitals in Cincinnati.
+As is the case when moving anywhere in the US, newcomers to Cincinnati must ensure adequate medical insurance to cover their family's healthcare needs.
+There are numerous good hospitals in Cincinnati.

 Climate in Cincinnati

-Cincinnati is a great choice for Americans looking for pastures new, or for expats who want something a little different to the country's popular and over-crowded coastal cities.
+Cincinnati is an excellent choice for Americans looking for pastures new or for expats who want something a little different to the country's popular and over-crowded coastal cities.
 Economically stable and growing, family-friendly and with plenty to see and do, Cincinnati may be just the ticket.

 Are you an expat living in Cincinnati?